coinpaprika/updated-freq-cl/README.md

 * ![Example run](media/example_run.png "example run")

 ### Alternative
-If you don't have Go installed, you can use the provided `script.sh` file to run the shell script, which produces similar results.
+If you don't have Go installed, you can use the provided `main.sh` file to run the shell script, which produces similar results.
-* edit `script.sh` and add your API key
+* edit `main.sh` and add your API key
-* `sh script.sh | tee result.csv`
+* `sh main.sh | tee result.csv`

 ## Analysis
 1. `clickhouse local` is used for analysis, just because it's our database of choice at the moment.